Untangling adverse effects of trauma

-Many people have unhealthy associations with food.
+Many people have unhealthy associations with food, and how they see their bodies.
 Some severe enough to be an eating disorder.
-No single cause for eating disorders exits.
+No single cause for eating disorders exists.
 There is no simple answer for why one person develops an eating disorder and another does not.
-If you are a person who suffers from an eating disorder, or someone you love does, the important issue is recovery – how to overcome the compulsion.
+If you are a person who suffers from an eating disorder or someone you love does, the important issue is recovery – how to overcome the compulsion.
 Through the help of a knowledgeable and trained counselor, healing from the painful effects of dysfunctional behaviors is possible.

 Divorce Recovery and Blended Families

 Fifty percent of all first marriages, and seventy percent of all second marriages, end in divorce in the United States, leaving a wake of brokenness and painful affects on the family.
 Counseling can help with the emotional and spiritual aspects of divorce on the family.
-Grief and loss are at the core of the many layers of complexities to be understood and processed for recovery.
-Insight can be gained to ensure past mistakes are not repeated.
+Grief and loss are at the core of many layers of complexities, to be understood and processed for recovery.
+Insight can begin to ensure past mistakes are not repeated.
 Factors are considered for creating healthy families.